isomerpages/moe-yuanchingsec/pages/Sec 1 Registration 2026 Intake.md

 <hr>
 <h2>Sec 1 Registration</h2>
 <p>Our Sec 1 Registration process will start on&nbsp;19 Dec 2025&nbsp;from&nbsp;9am&nbsp;onwards
-to 22 Dec 2025 .
-Students do not need to physically report to our school on&nbsp;19 Dec 2024.
+to 21 Dec 2025 .
+Students do not need to physically report to our school.
 Registration, buying of books and uniform can be done online.</p>
 <p>Expand each section below to start the process.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">